INSSAF-KAIDI/kaidiinssaf/docs/CONTRIBUTING.md

 - Using welcoming and inclusive language
 - Being respectful of differing viewpoints and experiences
-- Gracefully accepting constructive criticism
+- Gracey accepting constructive criticism
 - Focusing on what is best for the community
 - Showing empathy towards other community members